 A Company Standards and Procedures document is simply the collecting point for the majority of the content you create for your company related to standards and procedures.
-How do you keep your recipes (for success) in order?
-You organize them and put them in a recipe book with a table of contents.
-That’s how!
-The standards and procedures you collect up, or write up, or find laying around should also be nicely organized and put into one concise location specifically designed to hold them.
+How do you keep your recipes for success in order?
+You organize them and put them in a recipe book with a table of contents, that’s how!
+The standards and procedures you collect, write up, or find laying around should also be nicely organized and put into one concise location specifically designed to hold them.
 That’s a Company Standards and Procedures document at its simplest.

 The Standards and Procedures Document contains the core framework that binds all of your company’s key and critical documentation together.
-As your business grows you need more and more structure in how you collect, manage, and disseminate this information we refer to as our business related documents.
-There are tools to help with this that bigger companies use that are not commonly known to smaller companies.
-They are called the Information Management (IM) and Knowledge Management (KM) systems
+As your business grows, you continuously need more structure in how you collect, manage, and disseminate this information that we refer to as our business-related documents.
+There are tools to help with this which bigger companies use that are not commonly known to smaller companies.
+They are called the Information Management (IM) and Knowledge Management (KM) systems.

 What’s in the Standards and Procedures (SaP) Seed Document?

-This seed document has 45+ sections that can be broken into two categories: Core Content and General content.
+This seed document has 45+ sections that can be broken into two categories: Core Content and General Content.
 Most of the sections are General Content and are not populated.
-That is to say there is no actual text or content in those sections.
-They are simply placeholders in the document and Table of Contents where you should put your specific process for things.
-The most important content, the Core Content sections that are populated include:
+That is to say, there is no actual text or content in those sections.
+They are simply placeholders in the document and a Table of Contents where you should put your specific process for things.
+The most important content, the Core Content sections that are populated, include:

 • This Document - The first section explaining what this document is and why

 • Modus Operandi - What we do here at this company, Vision, Mission, etc.